• Skip to main content

 Print Recipe

-Super fluffy pumpkin cinnamon rolls that are made with vegan ingredients.
+Super soft pumpkin cinnamon rolls that are perfect for breakfast.
 These are filled with pumpkin pie spice and pecans and served with a yummy vanilla pumpkin spice frosting.

 • Author: Zerrin & Yusuf